First Pillar: All you need to know to retire in Switzerland

 This first pillar of pension also covers the case of widowed people.
 If the dead spouse were eligible for a pension, the surviving spouse would receive this pension.

-In the case of divorce, several things need to be considered.
+Several things need to be considered in the case of divorce.
 First, each spouse will get a pension based on half the combined income during the marriage.
 The care contribution credits are also divided in half.
 If one of the divorced spouses dies without retirement, the other spouse will get 80% of the deceased pension.

 The first pillar and early retirement